List of all articles

 Using the correct port number makes sure your outgoing mail won't be blocked in the future.

-When you change the password for your email account in our “My Account” control panel, you need to update it in two places in the Apple Mail app.
+When you change the password for your email account in our “My Account” control panel, you need to update it in two places in the Apple Mail app, then quit and reopen Mail.

 Instructions for setting up the Alpine command-line email program.